Named Export

 const calc = new Calculator();

-Default Export is used to export a single default value from a module.
-You can only have one Default Export per module, and you can name it when importing.
+Default Export is used when exporting a single default value from a module.
+You can have only one Default Export per module, and you can specify a name when importing it.

 // logger.js